blessingcharles/simple-php-site/README.md

 # simple-php-site
+##PHP AND MYSQL
-php with mysql database with basic login and logout
+php with mysql database with basic register,login and logout

+Run with localhost or with apache web server with database connected